 - with your agreement, to contact you electronically about promotional offers and products and services which we think may interest you;

-- for market research purposes - to better understand your needs;
+- for customer insight and market research purposes - to better understand your needs;

-- to enable M&S to manage customer service interactions with you; and
+- to enable M&S to manage customer service interactions (including refunds) with you; and

 - where we have a legal right or duty to use or disclose your information (for example in relation to an investigation by a public authority or in a legal dispute).